 ✓ Reservation at an accredited hospitals/hotel for the 14-day Alternative State Quarantine (ASQ), as well as transfers from/to the airport.

 Additional documents depending on the countries:

 - For French nationals:

 ✓ A proof of accommodation (hotel reservation or letter of invitation from a property owner with proof of ownership and identification) for at least 7 days following the traveler’s ASQ.

-✓ A financial proof (currency in Euro) : bank statements for the last three months with a minimum balance of €2,000 per applicant (or €4,000 for a joint account) on each statement.
-A photocopy of the family record book is requested in case the bank statement is not in the name of the applicant, who is under 20 years old.
+✓ Financial justification (currency in euro) : bank statements for the last three months with a minimum balance of €2,000 per applicant (or €4,000 for a joint account) on each statement.
+A photocopy of the family record book is requested if the bank statement is not in the name of an applicant who is under 20 years old.

 - For Spanish nationals:

 ✓ Foreigners entering Thailand under the Tourist Visa category must provide proof of adequate funding for the duration of stay in Thailand at the port of entry.